BYLAWS OF THE ACVO VISION FOR ANIMALS FOUNDATION (VAF)

-8.2.1 Revenue Enhancement – Revenue enhancement committee will consist of two Board members and at least three members who are not Board members or serve on another VAF committee.
+8.2.1 Development Committee– The Development Committee will consist of two Board members and at least three members who are not Board members or serve on another VAF committee.
 The committee will develop programs promoting the VAF and enhancing financial resources of the organization.

 8.2.2 Grants – The Grants committee will consist of a Board member and at least four members.
 The Grants committee develops standards and formats for individuals applying for VAF research grants.
 Following review of annual grant applications the Grants committee will notify the Board of their selection(s).

-8.2.3 Audit – The Audit Committee consists of the Secretary-Treasurer, who serves as the Chairman of the Committee, and at least two (2) additional members who do not serve on another VAF standing committee.
-The Audit Committee has exclusive responsibility for selecting and evaluating the financial auditors of VAF; the Committee assists in the presentation of the annual financial audit to the Board.
-The Committee is also responsible to develop and maintain VAF policies for conflicts of interest, whistleblower protection, document retention and destruction, executive compensation, and joint ventures with taxable entities, if any, with all of these policies subject to approval by the Board.
+8.2.3 Finance– The Finance Committee consists of the Secretary-Treasurer, who serves as the Chairman of the Committee, and at least two (2) additional members who do not serve on another VAF standing committee.
+The Finance Committee assists the Executive Director in the selection and evaluation of the financial auditors of VAF and assists in the presentation of the annual tax return to the Board.
+The Committee is also responsible for developing and maintaining VAF policies for conflicts of interest, whistleblower protection, document retention and destruction, executive compensation, and joint ventures with taxable entities, if any, with all of these policies subject to approval by the Board.

 ARTICLE IX – INDEMNIFICATION AND INSURANCE

-VAF will maintain liability insurance for itself as an entity and for its Board, Officers, committee and task force members and Chairmen, volunteers, employees, and agents sufficient, in the determination of the Board, to satisfy Illinois law and to provide adequate protection
+VAF will maintain liability insurance for itself as an entity and for its Board, Officers, committee and task force members and Chairmen, volunteers, employees, and agents sufficient, in the determination of the Board, to satisfy Rhode Island law and to provide adequate protection.

 ARTICLE X DISSOLUTION